f4rsh/kiskadee/doc/development.rst

 ====================

-This section is a guide for new developers willing to set up a development environemnt to start contributing to kiskadee development.
+This section is a guide for new developers willing to set up a development environment to start contributing to kiskadee.
 If you have any doubt, please contact us on IRC in #kiskadee at freenode or join the development discussion in our mailing list at kiskadee@googlegroups.com.

-**kiskadee development only suports python versions >= 3.
+**kiskadee development only supports python versions >= 3.
 Assume such versions for all commands run along this documentation.**

+**This documentation covers step by step how install kiskadee.
+If you want to quickly configure an development environment, check the installing documentation.**

 Installing dependencies
 -----------------------